arkency/posts/posts/2013-10-04-take-the-first-task.md

 <!-- more -->

 When project managers assign tasks to developers they will usually try to do it based on who they think are most qualified for them.
-Unfortunatelly when developers are in charge of assigning stories the effect is not much better.
+Unfortunately when developers are in charge of assigning stories the effect is not much better.
 They will usually try to take tasks, that they feel most comfortable with.
 Frontend developers will take frontend tasks.
 Developers with more backend background